kidscancode/godot_recipes/src/content/ui/cooldown_button.md

 We start by exporting a `cooldown` variable for the length of our ability's cooldown.
 Then, in the `_ready()` method, we can set the `Timer` to use that value.
 Then we hide the label, because we only want to display it during the countdown.

-Next, we need a texture to assign to the `TextureProgress` display.
+Next, we need a texture to assign to the {{< gd-icon TextureProgressBar >}}`TextureProgress` display.
 In this case, we'll copy the texture from the button - you could also use a different texture if you like.

 Finally, we make sure the sweep's value is at `0`, and set the node's processing to `false`.
 We'll do the animation in `_process()` so we don't need it running when we're not in cooldown mode.